 How to Save Money on Mulch for Your Garden

 Mulch is really, really important in a garden and shouldn’t be skipped.
-It will save you money in the long run because it helps to retain moisture in the soil.
+It will save you money in the long run because it helps to retain moisture in the soil, so you won’t have to water as often.
 Also, as mulch breaks down, it fortifies the soil.
 I recommend a good shredded wood mulch, but, if you simply don’t have the cash to spend on mulch, here are some alternatives.

-Use newspapers or cardboard in between plants and cover the newspaper with untreated grass clippings and shredded leaves.
+Use newspapers or cardboard in between plants and cover the newspaper with untreated grass clippings and shredded leaves, or pine needles.

 Do some checking in your area as many counties and cities have free compost piles and free mulch.
 It’s also possible to get free mulch from your local electric company and/or tree trimming services.